IMPORTANT INFORMATION – UPCOMING EVENTS

 This was probably one of the most important General Meetings we have had.
 We learned what we can do to protect our homes, the importance of having a clear perimeter around the home, and tips to minimize the risks.
 We also learned that Alameda County Fire will send an inspector to assess your home and give you advice about how you can make it more fire safe.

-Our annual mailed Newsletter requesting the $30 BOVIA annual dues is coming.
-Please mail your check for $30 in the enclosed envelope – or – pay online via PayPal at bovia.org.
-Your dues help us put on events and provide scholarships to our members’ graduating seniors.
+Our annual mailed Newsletter requesting the $30 BOVIA annual dues has been mailed out for calendar 2026.
+Please mail your check for $30 in the enclosed remittal envelope – or – pay online for an additional $2 at bovia.org.
+This year, we are encouraging you to make an additional donation to our Scholarship Fund or our General Fund to help pay for all the events and activities we want to continue to provide.

 Bay-O-Vista has a Brand New Facebook Group Page!